 A Ricci shrinker $(M, g, f)$ is called a K\"ahler Ricci shrinker if it admits a K\"ahler structure $J$ such that $ \nabla f$ is a holomorphic vector field.
 In complex coordinate charts, this means

-In particular, we know that $J \nabla f$ is a Killing vector field.
-K\"ahler manifolds of complex dimension $2$ are typically called K\"ahler surfaces.
-This paper mainly focuses on K\"ahler Ricci shrinker surfaces $(M^2, g, J, f)$, where $2$ means the complex dimension (by a slight abuse of notation).
+K\"ahler manifolds of complex dimension $2$ are often referred to as K\"ahler surfaces.
+This paper focuses on K\"ahler Ricci shrinker surfaces $(M^2, g, J, f)$, where $2$ denotes the complex dimension (by a slight abuse of notation).

 Assuming bounded curvature, a classification of such surfaces was previously obtained by Bamler-Cifarelli-Conlon-Deruelle~\cite{BCCD22}, building upon the foundational work of Munteanu-Wang~\cite{MW19} and Cifarelli~\cite{Cifarelli22}.
 However, it remains unclear whether the bounded-curvature assumption is necessary.

 In this paper, we remove the bounded-curvature assumption and establish a complete classification of all K\"ahler Ricci shrinker surfaces.
 (See also Theorem B of~\cite{BCCD22} for comparison.)